Skip to main content

 Medicare Advantage (Part C)

-Medicare Advantage, a private alternative to original Medicare also known as Part C, will meet or exceed what original Medicare covers.
-If you have a Medicare Special Needs Plan, a distinct type of Medicare Advantage plan, you could pay very little out of pocket.
+Medicare Advantage, a private alternative to original Medicare known as Part C, will meet or exceed what original Medicare covers.
+If you have a Medicare Special Needs Plan, a distinct type of Medicare Advantage plan, you typically pay very little out of pocket.

 Part D

-We will discuss what Part D prescription plans cover in a later section.
+Medicare Part D will cover prescription medications that you need once you get home.
+We will discuss more about what Part D prescription plans cover in a later section.

 Medigap

 Medigap is an insurance supplement that helps with out-of-pocket costs for original Medicare enrollees.
-People enrolled in Medicare Advantage plans aren’t eligible for Medigap.
+People with Medicare Advantage plans aren’t eligible for Medigap.

-How much does open-heart surgery cost if you have Medicare?
+How much does open-heart surgery cost with Medicare?

 Your out-of-pocket costs for open-heart surgery with original Medicare will depend on:

-• Where you have your services, because that determines whether Part A and/or Part B provides coverage
+• Where you have your services, which determines whether Part A and/or Part B provide coverage

 • If you have Medigap supplement insurance and how much the plan covers

 Your costs will vary if you have a Medicare Advantage plan.
-And if you have Medicare Advantage, you won’t be able to use a Medigap plan because they can only be used with original Medicare.
+And if you have Medicare Advantage, you won’t be eligible for a Medigap plan to help with out-of-pocket costs.

 While Medicare will pick up many of the costs associated with open-heart surgery, most people with original Medicare are responsible for their Part A and Part B deductibles as well as 20% of the approved Part B costs.